wushibin/redislock/README.md

 ## Implementation

-Be encouraged by the python redis library, re-implement the redis distribute lock by using java code.
+Be encouraged by the redis python library, re-implement the redis distribute lock using java.
-The implementation has referred the redis python library.

-This library has implemented two kind of redis lock.
+This library has implemented two kind of redis lock as referred to the redis python library..
-One usig the native API of Jedis, another using the LUA script.
+One impelentation using the native API of Jedis, another using the LUA script.

 ## Recommendation

-Personally recommend the LUA redis lock as it is safer than the native API.
+Personally the LUA redis lock is recommended as it is safer than the native API.
-For example, when there is a crush between 'SETNX' and 'PEXPIRE', the lock will become never time out.
+For example, when there is a crush between 'SETNX' and 'PEXPIRE', the lock will never time out.

 ## Test